 It’s easy to get bogged down in the academic details of a business framework.
 However, if you spend all of your time trying to follow any business framework to a tee, you’re simply studying its nuances rather than focusing on digital innovation and business success.

-Using popular business strategy frameworks to define a product roadmap requires each exercise to be conducted independently to glean essential information for your strategy.
+Using popular digital strategy frameworks to define a product roadmap requires each exercise to be conducted independently to glean essential information for your strategy.
 While Porter’s Five Forces, the Business Model Canvas, and the Blue Ocean Strategy cover more than just product strategy, there are pieces of each that help define a product roadmap capable of helping companies undergo successful digital transformation.

 Porter’s Five Forces as a Product Roadmap Resource